Nat0ne/simality/about.md

 comments: false
 ---

 This is a blog whose purpose is to publish fiction stories, which may very well be reality.
-I use AI to help me scripting them.
-I hope you enjoy them as much as I enjoy publishing them!
+We use AI to help scribing them.
+I hope you enjoy them as much as we enjoy publishing them!